Wesbest/KubernetesForEveryone/README.md

 In this workshop we will create your own namespace, deployment and service.
 We will also destroy a pod, get more info on services and update our pods to a newer version.

+Before we start check the kubectl cheat sheet.
+We will use this utility during the workshop. https://files.acrobat.com/a/preview/5f7379e6-8331-4b90-ac64-691190c06ad3

 &nbsp;
 ###  Login to your environment
 Go to this link: https://cloud.google.com/shell/